gatblau/prometheus/readme.md

 ## Overview

-Prometheus is an Ansible roles library to enable a single API to automate an entire cloud platform.
+Prometheus is hybrid cloud automation library and API.